Babylon 5 (franchise): Security manual

 In 1996, the security manual for the station was published by Boxtree/MacMillan in the UK followed by re-issues in the US and Australia.
-Whilst written by Roger Clark, Allan Adams and Jim Morimore, it was in the style of the station manual and is considered canon.
+Whilst written by Roger Clark, Allan Adams and Jim Morimore, it was in the style of the station manual, and is considered canon.

 Games

 In November 1997, Chameleon Eclectic Entertainment published the original The Babylon Project: The Roleplaying Game Based on Babylon 5.
 In 2003, Mongoose Publishing printed the Babylon 5 Roleplaying Game & Factbook.

-The Babylon 5 Component Game system was also released in 1997 by 'Component Game Systems'.
-It was a complex political and military based game, using a number of individually purchased expansions or components, which could take up to 5 hours to play.
+The Babylon 5 Component Game system was also released in 1997 by Component Game Systems.
+It was a complex political and military-based game, using a number of individually purchased expansions or components, which could take up to five hours to play.
 Component Game Systems came out with a number of component game systems that used the same semi-collectible approach, and was derived from the unpublished Galactic Empires board game, based on the CCG of the same name—Companion Games (Galactic Empires' publisher) became Component Game Systems in the process.
 The basic idea is that each player need only buy his part of the game, representing in this case a specific political entity from the Babylon 5 universe.
 Players sit down at the same table and combine their components to have a game.
-'Component Game Systems' folded in 1999 after having released only the first two 'years' (2258 and 2259) worth of Babylon related components for the game, and even their domain name (www.c-g-s.com) has been recycled by some unrelated group.
-A group of fans are working to release their own version of this game adding in elements from other games and material from the show not originally considered.
-The group manages its work within a group section of facebook.
+Component Game Systems folded in 1999 after having released only the first two "years" (2258 and 2259) worth of Babylon 5-related components for the game.